 We've talked with hundreds of founders and operators of learning empires over the last few years.
 Building a micro-school, bootcamp, academy or any online learning business comes with a particular set of challenges, many of which are related to marketing and growing a learning empire.

 Despite how different each of these learning empires are and how unique each of these founders' experiences have been, they share a lot of the same learnings in getting their businesses off the ground, including:

-Through these discussions with the best and brightest in virtual learning, we’ve identified five insights around marketing, business development, and community management for bootcamps, academies, and modern schools.
+Through these discussions with the best and brightest in virtual learning, we've identified five insights around all the marketing strategies, business development, marketing, online advertising strategies and community management for bootcamps, academies, and modern schools.